birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - courses that either have no section, or have a section other than "s01".
 - courses that have no instructor.

+The output-file will be used as the source-file for the next 'create data-holder-dict' step.

 ---

 # Step 1b -- create data-holder-dict